 Here are 10 great places to consider if you’re thinking of going away for Christmas this year.

 The most iconic Christmas city in the world is the Big Apple.
 We’ve seen it in hundreds of movies and TV shows, and it’s just as impressive in real life.
-Admiring the window displays at Barneys and Sachs Fifth Avenue, skating in Rockefeller Centre under the giant Christmas tree, going to the Radio City Christmas show – the city is full of great Christmas experiences.
-The former Grand Central Station even puts on a laser light show.
+Admiring the window displays at Barneys and Sachs Fifth Avenue, skating in Rockefeller Centre under the giant Christmas tree, going to the Radio City Christmas show – the city is full of great Yuletide experiences.
+Grand Central Station even puts on a laser light show.
 New York City isn’t cheap, but it’s the real thing.
+One caution: New York gets crowded at Christmas, so try to visit the hot spots at off hours or you could be caught in a crush.

 Mexico is prone to religious ceremonies at any time of year, and at Christmas it pulls out the stops.
 There are concerts, processions, uniquely Mexican decorations, and special Christmas treats — like the sweet bread rosca de reyes, and ponche, Mexico’s hot toddy.
 Where to go?
 Cancun and Playa del Carmen work for those in the East, Puerto Vallarta for Westerners.
 And San Miguel de Allende, in Central Mexico, does Christmas up right.
 You may be eating enchiladas for Christmas dinner, but who doesn’t like Mexican food?